Compliance

 Compliance with Information Security Laws and Regulations

-Information security laws and regulations are a set of guidelines that dictate the appropriate measures and best practices that organizations must follow to protect themselves from cyber-attacks and data breaches.
+Information security laws and regulations are a set of guidelines that dictate the appropriate measures and best practices that organizations must follow to protect themselves from cyber-attacks and data breaches, as well as to protect personal information, including personally identifiable information, as part of compliance efforts.
 They are intended to safeguard confidential data and ensure the integrity of information systems.
 These regulations provide a comprehensive framework for risk management and the protection of sensitive data, including personal health information, credit card data, and consumer data.

 The dangers of being Non-Compliant